SEO Automation: A Guide to Systematizing Your SEO

 There are other benefits to content creation as well.
 Beyond producing leads and positive interactions with your brand, it also leaves you with a cache of original content that can be used in social media and e-mail marketing.

-While the editors and SEO Project Manager are essentially overseeing quality, the writers are the ones who must produce the content from scratch.
+While the editors and Campaign Manager are essentially overseeing quality, the writers are the ones who must produce the content from scratch.
 This job is more complex than usual when the content is being fed into an SEO Automation system.
 The team producing the content should adhere to the following structure for the content to be successful at its goal of generating qualified leads:

 - Writers are assigned pages to create content for based on the Editorial Calendar, which derives from the Keyword Table created back in Strategic SEO Planning.